Flocking phase transition and threat responses in bio-inspired autonomous drone swarms: Results

-Another representative stereotypical example of swarm response to the approaching intruder is presented in Figure~\ref{fig:alt_time_series_intruder}.
-We have magnified the altitude trajectories of all drones in three particular periods of one experimental run, highlighted in Figure~\ref{fig:alt_time_series_intruder}A, corresponding to swarming (Figure~\ref{fig:alt_time_series_intruder}B), critical (Figure~\ref{fig:alt_time_series_intruder}C) and schooling (Figure~\ref{fig:alt_time_series_intruder}D) states.
-In all three cases (B-C-D) the swarm disperses vertically and splits into two groups in response to the intruder approach and it regains its vertical cohesion soon after the intruder goes away (approximately 5 s).
-In the swarming state it does so while keeping its polarization relatively low.
-However, in the critical state the intruder attack inflicts a strong increase in both vertical dispersion and swarm polarization simultaneously.
-This dynamic adaptation is an evidence for the high susceptibility of the swarm in this state.
-In the schooling state the vertical split is achieved while keeping high polarization with only minor drops in the beginning of the approach.
+Another representative example of swarm response to the approaching intruder is shown in Figure~\ref{fig:alt_time_series_intruder}.
+We have magnified the altitude trajectories of all drones during three periods of within a single experimental run, highlighted in Figure~\ref{fig:alt_time_series_intruder}A, corresponding to swarming (Figure~\ref{fig:alt_time_series_intruder}B), critical (Figure~\ref{fig:alt_time_series_intruder}C) and schooling (Figure~\ref{fig:alt_time_series_intruder}D) states.
+In all cases (B-C-D) the approaching intruder induced a transient vertical expansion of the swarm that splits into two groups, and rapidly re-establishes its vertical cohesion approximately 5 s after the intruder goes away.
+However, the collective response differed markedly across dynamical regimes.
+In the swarming state, vertical splitting occurred while maintaining relatively low polarization.
+In the schooling state the vertical split was achieved while preserving strong alignment with only limited transient decreases in polarization.
+By contrast, in the critical state the intruder attack simultaneously induced a strong increase in both vertical dispersion and swarm polarization, revealing a particularly sensitive and adaptive response to external perturbation.

+To further characterize the mechanisms underlying these experimental observations, we extended the intruder experiments using numerical simulations comprising 200 repetitions for each condition and multiple intruder attack directions spanning from $0^\circ$ to $315^\circ$.
+Collective responses remained qualitatively similar across attack geometries and showed only weak dependence on the direction of approach.
+For clarity, we therefore present the representative $0^\circ$ condition in Figure~\ref{fig:intruder_sim} (for reference see Supplementary Figures 2 and 3).
+Rather than relying exclusively on susceptibility measurements, we quantified the swarm response using four complementary observables capturing distinct aspects of collective adaptation: transient swarm opening, amplification of polarization fluctuations, swarm velocity change, and post-perturbation recovery time.